LengendaryHippopotamus/PartPrompt/README.md

-# PartPrompt
+# PartPrompt: Parse Trees Guided LLM Prompt Compression

-This repository contains the code and data for the paper: [Parse Trees Guided LLM Prompt Compression](https://arxiv.org/abs/2409.15395).
+This repository contains the code and data for the paper: [Parse Trees Guided LLM Prompt Compression](https://ieeexplore.ieee.org/document/11164467), accepted to **IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)**.

 ## Experiments